The best local movers for Amarillo to Hialeah moves

 - Hialeah’s population is about 28% less than Amarillo.

-- Hialeah's public transportation has a score of 7 out of 10 versus Amarillo's lower score of 2.
+- Hialeah’s public transportation score of 7 out of 10 is higher than Amarillo’s score of 2.

 - Hialeah is more walkable than Amarillo with a score of 68 out of 100 vs Amarillo’s 40 out of 100.

 - With a score of 51 out of 100, Hialeah is more bike-friendly than Amarillo, which has a score of 42 out of 100.
-The higher a city's score, the more suited they are to safely accommodating cyclists.
+The higher a city’s score, the more suited it is to safely accommodating cyclists.

 - Hialeah’s crime rate is higher than Amarillo with a score of 45.77 compared to Amarillo’s 25.31.
 This means that Hialeah neighborhoods are safer than 45.77% of all U.S. neighborhoods, and Amarillo neighborhoods are safer than 25.31%.